Symptoms Of Anger Issues In A Girl And Mental Health Impacts

 How girls may experience anger

-This study also found that, by adolescence, girls generally begin to show more externalized emotions, a result that surprised researchers.
+This study also found that, by adolescence, girls appeared to begin to show more externalized emotions, a result that surprised researchers.
 They speculated that this shift may result from the many changes that occur in adolescence, including hormonal changes and the increasing influence of peer groups.
-It’s also possible this shift could occur because girls may be more likely to express their emotions in general than boys once they reach adolescence.
+It’s also possible this shift occurs because girls may be more likely to express their emotions in general than boys once they reach adolescence.

 Research has also found that girls and boys may express emotions differently depending on who is around them.
 For example, gender differences in emotional expression appear to become more pronounced in negative situations, as girls may be more likely to exhibit positive emotions in an effort to relieve social tension or to appear happy or cheerful.
 This potential tendency of girls to minimize negative feelings can make it challenging to identify what girls are really experiencing in these situations.